jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Korean War.md

 - US did not want the South to launch a full-scale invasion of North Korea & left behind a small force, poorly trained & poorly equipped
 - Kim needed USSR approval to invade South Korea
 - At this point, Stalin did not want any direct involvement in Korea
-	- Prevent being entagled in war with the US
+	- Prevent being entangled in war with the US
 	- US still had atomic advantage at this time

 ## Strategic imbalance